Institute for Quantum Optics and Quantum Information

 It has two independent sites -- Innsbruck and Vienna -- with around 80 employees each.
 The institute is dedicated to fundamental research in quantum optics, quantum information, quantum foundations, and quantum communication, both theoretical and experimental.

-The Innsbruck site has seven research teams led by Rainer Blatt, Francesca Ferlaino, Rudolf Grimm, Gerhard Kirchmair, Hannes Pichler, Oriol Romero-Isart and Peter Zoller.
+The Innsbruck site has eight research teams led by Hannes Bernien, Rainer Blatt, Francesca Ferlaino, Rudolf Grimm, Klemens Hammerer, Gerhard Kirchmair, Hannes Pichler and Peter Zoller.
 The Vienna site has seven teams, led by Markus Aspelmeyer, Časlav Brukner, Marcus Huber, Markus Müller, Miguel Navascues, Rupert Ursin, and Anton Zeilinger, as well as the recently established YIRGs (Young Independent Researcher Groups), led by Ämin Baumeler, Costantino Budroni, and Yelena Guryanova.

 The two sites are independent research centers with strong links to the University of Innsbruck and the University of Vienna.
 Thereby a close exchange of students and postdocs is established, and the members of the institute can be integrated into teaching at the universities.

 IQOQI-Innsbruck

-The main research areas of IQOQI-Innsbruck include quantum computation with trapped ions, quantum gases of strongly magnetic atoms, complex quantum many-body behavior, superconducting quantum circuits, many-body quantum optics, quantum nanophysics and quantum information processing.
+The main research areas of IQOQI-Innsbruck include quantum computation with trapped ions and neutral atoms trapped in optical tweezers, quantum gases of strongly magnetic atoms, complex quantum many-body behavior, superconducting quantum circuits, many-body quantum optics, quantum nanophysics and quantum information processing.

 IQOQI-Innsbruck is located at the Campus Technik of the University of Innsbruck in the western part of Innsbruck.